The Temple of Elemental Evil: Legacy

 The Temple of Elemental Evil was ranked the 4th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004, on the 30th anniversary of the Dungeons & Dragons game.

 Dungeon Master for Dummies listed The Temple of Elemental Evil as one of the ten best classic adventures, calling it "the grandfather of all huge dungeon crawls".

 Lawrence Schick, in his 1991 book Heroic Worlds, says of The Temple of Elemental Evil, "If you like huge classic dungeon crawls, this is probably the best of the lot."

 John ONeill for Black Gate, said "The Temple of Elemental Evil may be Gary Gygax's crowning achievement as a dungeon designer.
 It was the last major adventure he designed for TSR and — at 128 pages — was by far the largest and most ambitious."
 Commenting on The Village of Hommlet in Black Gate, James Maliszewski said "I consider the 'incomplete' nature of The Village of Hommlet to be a positive thing that inadvertently encouraged me to spread my wings as a fledgling referee.
 Far from stifling my creativity, this module fostered it."
 Scott Taylor for Black Gate commented that "Although expertly covered by artist Keith Parkinson, the remainder of The Temple of Elemental Evil veritably screams that it was birthed in a maelstrom of financial panic and leadership void."

 Scott Taylor of Black Gate in 2015 rated Temple of Elemental Evil as #3 in "The Top 10 Campaign Adventure Module Series of All Time, saying "I can attest that it is truly one of the greatest campaigns you can take players on, period."

 In other media

 Computer games

 In 2003 a computer game, The Temple of Elemental Evil, based on the original T1-4 module was released.
 It was developed by Troika Games and published by Atari.
 It remains the only D&D related computer game set in the original Greyhawk setting.

 In an update to the game, Dungeons & Dragons Online has made an in-game version of the adventure.
-In the same month that DDO's update went live, the online D&D game Neverwinter also released an in-game version of the Temple of Elemental Evil.
+In the same month that DDOs update went live, the online D&D game Neverwinter also released an in-game version of the Temple of Elemental Evil.